sensu/sensu-docs/content/sensu-go/5.15/reference/apikeys.md

 | name       |      |
 -------------|------
-description  | A unique string used to identify the APIKey.
-Sensu randomly generates a UUID for the `name` value (i.e. users cannot provide a name for an APIKey). required     | true type         | String example      | {{< highlight shell >}}"name": "19803eb8-36a6-4203-a225-28ec4e9f4444"{{< /highlight >}}
+description  | A unique string used to identify the API key.
+Sensu randomly generates a UUID for the `name` value (i.e. users cannot provide a name for an API key). required     | true type         | String example      | {{< highlight shell >}}"name": "19803eb8-36a6-4203-a225-28ec4e9f4444"{{< /highlight >}}